Pugmatt/BedrockConnect/README.md

 <sub>(This method utilizes [MCXboxBroadcast](https://github.com/rtm516/MCXboxBroadcast) to supply this join option)</sub>

-*In order to make room in the friendslist, you will be removed from the friendslist if inactive for 5 or more days.
-If this happens, simply add back the gamertag.*
+*In order to make room in the friendslist, you will be removed from the friendslist if inactive for ~3 or more days.
+(Threshold varies depending on current traffic the bot is getting) If this happens, simply add back the gamertag.*

 #### DNS Method